 I make my own brass ribs to explore different curvature profiles.
 My forms are weighted at the bottom, middle, or top; each piece finding a way to hold its center.

-In the past year, I have found and become obsessed with the ageless black and white patterning of naked raku.
+I have found and become obsessed with the ageless black and white patterning of naked raku.
 I find the effect graphic and arrestingly beautiful: inky fractured drama embedded in the clay.
 This atmospheric firing is a collaborative dance with chance; I can control many aspects of the firing process, but never know what the end result will be.

 Each piece is one of a kind.